 Regardless of size, investment advisers need to be aware of some common, and avoidable, mistakes that are often made when maintaining compliance programs.

 Some of these mistakes are at a high level, things that senior management should be aware of.
 Others are issues that need to be trained in your staff at all levels, even down to the most entry-level employees, to prevent small problems from becoming big ones.

 1 – Failure to get buy-in from all levels of management.

 Just because senior management has signed off on a new compliance program, and may have even spent a significant sum having a consultant help write and update that program, there’s no guarantee the entire organization understands the necessity of such a program.

 In smaller firms, this is easier to obtain: with just a handful of advisers, it’s easier to discuss and feel confident that everyone involved understands what the compliance requirements are.
 As firms grow, or for larger size firms, it’s not always as easy to have confidence that all departments and levels of management understand compliance requirements.

 Senior management, almost entirely, can be counted on to understand the need for a complete commitment to compliance.
 However, it’s the middle managers who often have direct contact with the personnel who have to actually adhere to an updated or revised compliance program.

-If the middle managers haven’t bought in to the compliance program, or aren’t fully committed to a compliance culture, it doesn’t matter how complete or thorough the compliance program is.
+If the middle managers haven’t bought into the compliance program, or aren’t fully committed to a compliance culture, it doesn’t matter how complete or thorough the compliance program is.
 It won’t be enforced and it won’t be maintained.

-To prevent this, get buy-in and the commitment from all levels of management – not just the top brass.
+To prevent this, get buy-in and commitment from all levels of management – not just the top brass.

 2 – Keeping your teams and technologies in siloes.